prabirbhattacharya/Python_Tutedude/README.md

-# Assignment 04 - File Handling in Python
+# Assignment 04 : Files, Exceptions, and Errors in Python

 This repository contains two Python scripts that demonstrate **file handling** in Python, including reading, writing, appending, and handling errors.